Fury3K/AudioScholar-static/docs/SRS-MarkdownVersion/SRS-MD.md

     -   The Recommendation Module is running and has access to the YouTube Data API (API key configured).
     -   Internet connectivity is available for API communication.
 -   **Normal Flow:**
-1. The Recommendation Module receives a request to generate recommendations for a specific lecture (triggered after summary generation or LoggedInFreeUser's request to view recommendations).
+1. The Recommendation Module receives a request to generate recommendations for a specific lecture (triggered after summary generation or Logged-in Free User's request to view recommendations).
 2. The module analyzes the lecture summary content to extract keywords, key topics, and relevant concepts.
 3. The module uses the extracted keywords and topics to formulate search queries for the YouTube Data API.
 4. The module sends search requests to the YouTube Data API.